FinderV/weekly-task-planner/README.md

 ### Interface examples:

 ![Main task planner screen](./assets/main.png)
-*Main screen showing tasks by days of the week.*
+*The main screen showing the line for entering tasks for the week.*

 ![Adding a new task](./assets/add-task.png)
-*Form for adding a new task.*
+*Adding a new task to the row.*

 ![Completed tasks marked](./assets/completed-tasks.png)
-*Marking tasks as completed.*
+*Marking task as completed.*

-*(Please replace image paths with the actual paths in your project)*

 ## 6. ✨ Features
 - User-friendly interface for weekly task planning.